bioinformatics-core-shared-training/cruk-summer-school-2017/Day4/docker-notes.md

 However, the intended usage for this container is to run the entire pipeline on a matched tumour and normal sample.
 The tools listed above are used in an automated fashion as a *workflow* with, say, the output of ascat being automatically passed to caveman etc.

 To run the pipeline, we need another piece of software called [`cwltool`](https://github.com/common-workflow-language/cwltool) and a configuration file that will define the locations of the input tumour and normal files, reference data, and where the output is to be stored.
+Installing `cwltool` itself requires Python.
+Some notes are given below for this procedure.

 To ensure that the pipeline runs in reasonable time, we have provided a *downsampled* version of the HCC1143 cell-line and its matched normal in the directory `/data/downsampled`.
 We have also downloaded the reference files required by the pipeline to `/reference_data` (the url for these files can be found in the script `/home/participant/Course_Materials/download-ref-data.sh`)